AidenKielby/Aiden3DRenderer/README.md

 - **Simple Physics Engine** - easy to add physics to your render
 - **Obj Model Loading** - simple obj model loading
 - **Simple Rasterization** - simple and slow rasterization for video_renderer, GPU optimized for renderer
-- **DISCLAIMER** - GPU rasterization does not currently work on mac as mac does not support compute shaders :(
+- **⚠️DISCLAIMER⚠️** - GPU rasterization does not currently work on mac as mac does not support compute shaders :(

 ## Gallery